MrLightgun/MiSTerSindenDriver/README.md

 PSX_Sinden
 Remember to switch to Guncon or Justifier depending on what the original lightgun support was Follow similar steps to the NES_Sinden core
+2 Player may work, I have not yet tested, 2 lightguns is definitely working in the driver, you might need to not have a joypad connected for it to work.
+Point Blank 2 is a good one for testing.
-2 Player may work, I have not yet tested, the driver supports 2 Sinden Lightguns There is a display setting tweak where the border matches super nicely with the game
+There is a display setting tweak where the border matches super nicely with the game

 Genesis_Sinden